ava-labs/teleporter/contracts/src/CrossChainApplications/README.md

 ) external {
 ```

 Now it's time to implement the methods, starting with `sendMessage`.
 First, import OpenZeppelin's `IERC20` contract, then in `sendMessage` check whether `feeAmount` is greater than zero.
-If it is, transfer and approve the amount of IERC20 asset at `feeContractAddress` to the teleporter messenger saved as a state variable.
+If it is, transfer and approve the amount of IERC20 asset at `feeContractAddress` to the Teleporter Messenger saved as a state variable.
+Relayer fees are an optional way to incentive relayers to deliver a Teleporter message to its destination.
+They are not strictly necessary, and may be omitted if relaying is guaranteed, such as with a self-hosted relayer.

 ```solidity
 // For non-zero fee amounts, transfer the fee into the control of this contract first, and then